Allegra S. Lezak

 Biography

 Joseph Walker is an attorney in the Houston office of Cokinos | Young.
-His practice focuses primarily on construction law and commercial litigation.
+His practice focuses primarily on personal injury, contract disputes, and complex commercial construction disputes.
+Joseph has handled construction disputes involving petrochemical plants, pipelines and compressor stations, multi-family residential construction, and utility locating services.
 Joseph received his J.D. from South Texas College of Law Houston, where he served as Vice President for the Construction Law Society.
 While in law school, he also served as a judicial intern for the Honorable Delinda Gibbs-Walker of the 1-A District Court.

 Education